aaronshaf/shaf-unified-diff/README.md

 </shaf-unified-diff>
 ```

 The diff still shows if JavaScript is turned off.
-Since a `<pre>` tag assumes preformatted text, there is no hope of pretty indentation.
+Don't indent the contents since the `<pre>` tag assumes preformatted text.

 ## Dependencies